 Which Type Of Trust Is Right For You?

-The cornerstone of most estate plans are wills and one or more trusts.
+The cornerstones of most estate plans are wills and one or more trusts.
 While a will allows you to name heirs who will inherit your assets after your death, trusts give you considerably more control over how, when and in what manner assets are passed to your intended beneficiaries.

-If you need help creating a trust or want to learn more about your options, contact our lawyers at Jurist Law Group, PLLC.
+If you need help creating trust or want to learn more about your options, contact our lawyers at Jurist Law Group, PLLC.
 We have decades of experience in estate planning and trust law, including considerable experience in the creation and administration of trusts.

 Understanding Revocable Vs. Irrevocable Trusts